-The Ocean Innovation Challenge is issuing a series of 'Ocean Challenges' or Requests for Proposals, each focused on a specific SDG14 target.
+The OIC is issuing a series of 'Ocean Challenges' or Requests for Proposals, each focused on a specific SDG14 target.
 Initial concepts may be submitted by public or private entities, including governments, private companies (including start-ups), NGO/CSO, United Nations entities, academic institutions, and intergovernmental organizations.

 Concepts passing initial review and meeting OIC criteria will be invited to submit full proposals for further internal and external ("peer") review and consideration.
 Grants range from 50,000 USD to 250,000 USD and project time frames can range from one to two years.
 Project proposals must be implemented in and benefit stakeholders in developing countries but may be submitted by applicants in either developing or developed countries.
-All proposals should include a special focus on ensuring gender equity, livelihoods of the poor and poverty eradication.
+All proposals should include a special focus on ensuring gender equity, livelihoods of the poor, and poverty eradication.

 For most sectors that use and impact on the ocean, from fisheries to aquaculture to industrial agriculture, the `business as usual` scenario will not deliver the kinds of transformational change needed to move towards truly sustainable ocean use.

 A combination of technical innovation and cutting-edge policy, financial and economic incentives are needed to transform ocean-related sectors, both sea-based and land-based.
 At present, while there are a handful of relevant initiatives, these are limited in their sectoral scope.
 Solutions are required that cut across the unique innovation needs of each SDG14 target, whether it be reduction of plastics pollution, eliminating overfishing, or enhancing access for small scale fishers.
 The OIC seeks to identify and provide support to scale-up these solutions.